 - Get blue light blocking glasses.
 Computer glasses by Gunnar are available on Amazon for around £40 - £60 which block blue light.
 Gunnar glasses provide a small magnification as well.
 People with presbyopia can get prescription computer glasses as well.

-Blue light does have the potential to cause harm to your vision if you are overexposed.
-Limiting your exposure and taking appropriate precautions when you are exposed are the best steps you can take to avoid light damage to your eyes.
+More studies are needed on the long term effect of blue light particularly on children and teenagers who will potentially be exposed for prolonged periods of time over many years.
+Whilst various studies have proven that blue light does have the potential to cause harm to your vision if you are overexposed, screen time is not harmful enough in itself to pose much of a problem, however it can interfere with your natural sleep pattern.
+Limiting your exposure and taking appropriate precautions when you are exposed are the best steps you can take to avoid blue light damage to your eyes.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP